7 Frequently Asked Questions about Fishing in Costa Rica

 Types of Fishing Allowed in Costa Rica

 In Costa Rica, the authorized types of fishing vary from region to region in the country.
 Costa Rica follows several practices to promote the long-term viability of the fishing industry and safeguard its marine resources.
-These practices include capping the number of fish, restricting inappropriate fishing gear, and establishing protected areas where certain fishing practices are prohibited.
+These practices include capping the number of fish, restricting inappropriate gears for fishing, and establishing protected areas where certain fishing practices are prohibited.

 The type of fishing can be bucketed into three major types.